Rinnegatamante/layton-vita/README.md

 ## Known Issues

 - Post puzzle solution animation is a bit slow.
 (Likely cause of I/O overhead)
-- Very rarely, videos don't play although you are still able to skip them in order to progress the game. (sceAvPlayer qwirk).

 ## Setup Instructions (For End Users)